 Illinois Governor Implements Emergency ‘Clear and Present Danger’ Rule to Restrict Gun Ownership and Confiscate Firearms

-2nd Amendment – R2KBA This Week
+in 2nd Amendment – R2KBA, This Week

 Illinois Governor J.B.
 Pritzker has ordered Illinois State Police (ISP) to enforce an emergency rule change that can stop residents from legally purchasing or possessing a firearm, Fox News reports.